Jeong Seo-kyeong: Little Women

 Little Women was a drama based on Louisa May Alcott's novel of the same name.
 It follows the story of three sisters (acted by Kim Go-eun, Nam Ji-hyun, and Park Ji-hoo) who grew up in poverty but bravely confront the wealthiest and most influential family in Korea.
 Jeong started working on the drama in 2019 while simultaneously writing the screenplay for Decision to Leave.
 Jeong did not write a synopsis before beginning work on the drama, which initially caused confusion among the actors regarding their characters' emotions and the overall plot.
 However, as each new script was released, they gradually learned about the story and made necessary adjustments.
 This unconventional approach contributed to the unique style of Little Women.
 Park himself enjoyed the drama, and Jeong mentioned that it was difficult to ignore all the comments he made.
 After Jeong wrote the script for the first part, she received a positive response from the production company.
 However, she felt uncertain about achieving believability in a world blending fantasy and reality; Jeong believed that only art director Ryu Seong-hui, who had previously worked with her on The Handmaiden, could accomplish this.
 Through multiple meetings, she gradually convinced Ryu to join the production.

 Additionally, Jeong desired to collaborate with Kim Hee-won, as director, for the project, as she was captivated by her visionary approach and talent for conceptualizing abstract ideas while watching Kim's Vincenzo.
 Kim was well known for her strong dedication, fully committing herself to projects and even sacrificing meals and sleep for them; she rarely had time to read scripts from other works.
 Knowing Kim's availability after finishing Vincenzo, Cho Moon-joo from Studio Dragon promptly presented her with Little Women's script.

-Ultimately, Jeong successfully assembled a remarkable team, consisting of 70% women across the cast and crew, marking a significant milestone in the history of drama production.
+Jeong successfully assembled a team, consisting of 70% women across the cast and crew, marking a significant milestone in the history of drama production.
 It was the first time that women held all key positions such as chief producer, writer, director, and art director.

 Later, the series garnered praise for its stunning scenography, characterized by lavish set designs and meticulous props.
 At the 59th Baeksang Arts Awards, the drama received four nominations, including a Technical Award nomination for Ryu, which she ultimately won.
 Jeong was also nominated for Best Screenplay, while the drama itself received nominations for Best Director and Best Drama.